11 MIN READ

 Step 3: Build Essential Skills

 Chances are that you have a lot of competing demands on your time.
 One of the best ways of becoming more effective at work is to learn how to manage your time more efficiently.
 Other key areas include learning how to manage stress, improving your communication skills, and taking action on career development.
 All of these can have a major impact on your effectiveness at work.

 Let's look at each skill in greater detail.

 Probably the most crucial thing that you can do to become more effective at work is to learn how to manage your time.
 Without this skill, your days will feel like a frantic race, with every project, email, and phone call competing for your attention.

-Once you know how you're using your time, you need to learn how to prioritize activities.
+Once you know how much time you're devoting to different tasks, you need to learn how to prioritize them.
 If you know which jobs are important, and which can be rescheduled or delegated, you'll be able to focus on the work that brings the most value.
-To keep track of everything, use an organizing tool like a To-Do List or, better still, an Action Program, to make sure you don't forget vital tasks and commitments.
+To keep track of it all, use an organizing tool like a To-Do List or (better still) an Action Program, to make sure you don't forget vital tasks and commitments.